camunda/docker-camunda-bpm-platform/README.md

 WAIT_FOR=db:5432
 ```

-and use this file to start the container:
+Use this file to start the container:

 ```
 docker run -d --name camunda -p 8080:8080 --link postgresql:db \
            --env-file db-env.txt camunda/camunda-bpm-platform:latest
 ```

-The docker image already contains drivers for `h2`, `mysql` and `postgresql`.
+The docker image already contains drivers for `h2`, `mysql`, and `postgresql`.
-If you want to use other databases you have to add the driver to the container
+If you want to use other databases, you have to add the driver to the container
 and configure the database settings manually by linking the configuration file
 into the container.